Corporation tax · Director guide · Updated May 2026

 What is corporation tax?

 Corporation tax is the tax levied on the profits of UK limited companies.
 Unlike income tax (which individuals pay), corporation tax is charged on company profits — after allowable expenses, capital allowances, and reliefs have been deducted.
 Every UK limited company must file a CT600 return and pay any tax due.
-[VERIFY: current rates at gov.uk/corporation-tax-rates]
+See gov.uk/corporation-tax-rates.

 What is the UK corporation tax rate in 2026?